A-kly/School-Vault/CMPUT 382/Lecture 1.2 - Introduction to Heterogeneous Parallel Computing.md

 - PU = Processing unit.
 	- Essentially a core
 - GPU uses SIMD, instruction comes to a WARP (32 PUs), and is executed by all processors in the warp
 	- The instruction pool dictates a thread.
-In order for each PU to compute different things, the data they work on must be different
+In order for each PU to compute different things, the data they work on must be different.
 # Turing Machine
 - Infinitely long strip of tape
 	- head to read and store symbols on tape